 When In San Diego, Things to Do and See For Free (Or Almost Free)

 I am a self-professed coupon cutter, always looking for ways to save my pennies for a rainy day.
 Even though there aren’t a ton of rainy days in Southern California, those extra pennies add up!
 When I travel to San Diego, inexpensive but fun activities let me spend my piggy bank on savory meals and centrally located hotels.
 Take Cabrillo National Monument at 1800 Cabrillo Memorial Drive.
 Open Daily from 9am-5pm, admission is $3-$5 for access to exhibits, whale watching, tide pools and trails leading to the Old Point Loma Lighthouse.
-Or visit downtown’s Seaport Village, for hours of strolling, street entertainers and window-shopping.
+Or visit downtown’s Seaport Village for more things to do, for hours of strolling, street entertainers and window-shopping.